Neural Ray-Tracing: Learning Surfaces and Reflectance for Relighting and View Synthesis: Abstract

 \section{Abstract}

-Recent neural rendering methods have demonstrated accurate view interpolation by predicting volumetric density and color with a neural network.
-Although such volumetric representations can be supervised on static and dynamic scenes, existing methods implicitly bake the complete scene light transport into a single neural network for a given scene, including surface modeling, bidirectional scattering distribution functions, and indirect lighting effects.
-In contrast to traditional rendering pipelines, this prohibits editing surface reflectance, illumination, or composing other objects in the scene.
+Recent neural rendering methods have demonstrated photo-realistic view interpolation by predicting volumetric density and color with a neural network.
+Although such volumetric representations can be supervised on static and dynamic scenes, existing methods implicitly bake the scene light transport into a single neural network for a given scene, entangling surface modeling, bidirectional scattering distribution functions, and indirect lighting effects.
+In contrast to traditional rendering pipelines, this prohibit decomposing scene transport in reflectance and geometry and changing illumination conditions later.

-In this work, we explicitly model the light transport between scene surfaces and we rely on traditional integration schemes and the rendering equation to reconstruct a scene.
-The proposed method allows reflectance recovery with unknown light conditions and classic light transports such as pathtracing.
-By learning decomposed transport with surface representations established in conventional rendering methods, the method naturally facilitates editing shape, reflectance, lighting and scene composition.
-The method outperforms existing neural rendering methods for relighting under known lighting conditions, and produces realistic reconstructions for relit and edited scenes.
-We validate the proposed approach for scene editing, relighting and reflectance estimation learned from synthetic and captured views on existing datasets.
+In this work, we explicitly model the light transport between scene surfaces by proposing disentangled neural representations of geometry and reflectance, allowing for efficient inverse rendering.
+Furthermore, we present a disentangled rendering method inspired by a standard ray-tracing pipeline, inheriting the rendering interpretability for multi-bounce reflection.
+Combining the neural scene representations and rendering method enables efficient and effective inversion of the rendering equation for inverse rendering.
+We quantitatively and qualitatively evaluate our method and confirm our approach outperforms existing methods for relighting and view synthesis.
+Find code under~\url{https://github.com/princeton-computational-imaging/neural_raytracing}.